amruthkumarn/real-time/README.md

         {"AccountId": 7,"AccountType": 2}

 ### Output:
-   Check the output file 2 in the repository
+Check the Output2.png file for screen shot of the testing result attached in the repository

  # App Details :